shixianc/aws-amplify-auth-component/README.md

-# HelloFlexy Authentication Component Prototype
+# Customizable Authentication Component Prototype
 [-> Click to see the Demo <-](https://master.d38jixybioco37.amplifyapp.com/)

 ### This ducoment describes the development and deployment of the customized Amplify Authentication with Cognito User Pool.<br /><br /><br />